Upselling and cross-selling can help you make more money with dropshipping. They help in these two primary ways:

 When choosing upsell offers, avoid suggesting products that will increase the overall order by more than 25 percent.

-For example, if the product the customer is looking at costs $100, avoid trying to upsell them to a version that costs more than $125.
+For example, if the product the buyer is looking at costs $100, avoid trying to upsell them to a version that costs more than $125.

 It’s simple but effective.

 Keeping the upsell below 25 percent will improve the chances of increasing your average order value.